 Buying an orchid can be as easy as picking up a plant on an impulse or as complicated as scouring specialty growers and websites for a rare specimen.
 In either case, it's a good idea to take a few steps to guarantee you're getting the healthiest plant possible, one that will hopefully survive long past its first bloom at home.

-So to answer the question “to bloom or not to bloom,” you have to consider your intentions.
-If you want to maximize the plant's chances of living and adapting to your growing conditions, it's best to buy plants that are not in bloom.
-But if you just can't resist the display of blooming orchids at your garden center, go ahead.
-Just try to pick one with lots of unopened buds so you can enjoy the bloom longer.
+To decide whether you want to purchase an orchid in bloom, therefore, you have to consider your intentions.
+If you want to maximize your plants' chances of living and adapting to your growing conditions, it's best to buy plants that are not in bloom.
+But if you can't resist the display of blooming orchids at your garden center, go ahead.
+Just try to pick one with lots of unopened buds so you can enjoy the blooms longer.